Comerica Center

 Sports stadium in Frisco, Texas, U.S.

 Comerica Center (previously Deja Blue Arena and Dr Pepper Arena) is a multi-purpose arena in Frisco, Texas.
-It is the home of the Texas Legends of the NBA G League and the Frisco Fighters of the Indoor Football League, as well as the executive offices and practice facility of the National Hockey League's Dallas Stars.
+It is the home of the Texas Legends of the NBA G League, as well as the executive offices and practice facility of the National Hockey League's Dallas Stars.
 The arena is also used for concerts and other live entertainment events.
 It seats between 5,000 and 7,000 people and has a 2,100-vehicle parking garage.

 Arena information and history

 The Comerica Center encompasses the Dallas Stars' practice facility, executive offices, community ice rink and a 6,000 seat multipurpose arena.

 The center originally opened in 2003 with a 3,500 seat main venue.
 The Dr Pepper Snapple Group held the naming rights to the arena from its opening until 2019, but the arena was originally known as the Deja Blue Arena through 2008.

 In 2008, the arena was closed to commence a $39 million renovation project, which was completed in June 2009.
 The renovations increased the arena's capacity to 6,000 seats, and added a 1,000-space parking garage, 12 luxury suites, and a VIP club.
 Once renovations were complete in the fall of 2009, the arena's name was changed to Dr Pepper Arena (2009–19).

 Comerica Bank secured the naming rights on January 18, 2019.
 The deal, jointly announced between the newly renamed Comerica Center, Comerica Bank, and the Dallas Stars, also secured the Dallas Stars' partnership with the arena through the 2023-24 NHL season.